 After submitting your application, the Social Security Administration will contact you to conduct a residual functional capacity assessment.
 SSA administrators will evaluate your physical capabilities, skills, and work history to determine your occupational capacity.
 Strength-related capabilities, such as lifting and carrying, will be scrutinized carefully by the SSA.
 Individuals capable of doing sedentary work are not normally approved unless they lack the physical capability to complete sedentary work tasks.
 Prospective SSDI beneficiaries should plan ahead to assess their personal likelihood of being approved before making financial decisions that are dependent on receiving benefits in the future.

-An experienced attorney can increase your chances of being approved by guiding you through the complex SSDI approval process.
+An experienced Social Security Disability Lawyer can increase your chances of being approved by guiding you through the complex SSDI approval process.
 It can also be helpful to retain an attorney to prepare an appeal in case your application is rejected or for special circumstances that might require you to appear in court.
 Get in touch with the Law Offices of Chermol & Fishman to get compensation for your injury today.